Data Structures

 Vectors

-Vectors are subset into atomic vectors (collections of data of the same type) and lists (collections of different data types).
-Vectors are the workshorses of R and mosts other OOP languages use vectors or a very similar structure to hold data.
+Vectors can be divided into two main types: atomic vectors (which hold items of the same data type) and lists (which can hold items of different data types).
+Atomic vectors are the real workhorses in R, and most other object-oriented programming (OOP) languages use a similar structure for holding collections of data.
 From this point forward, we’ll use “vector” to refer to atomic vectors and call lists by name.
 We make vectors the same way we make variables, with an assignment statement.

 Atomic Vectors